Overview

 AJ Program

-The AJ program is a unique program emphasizing academic and career education that prepares students for fields of justice, law, social work, non-profit, and private sector careers in law enforcement, the courts, corrections, forensic science, social services, and private security and corporate protection.
+AJ is a unique program emphasizing academic and career education that prepares students for fields of justice, law, social/non-profit work, non-profit, public policy, and private sector careers in law enforcement, the courts, corrections, forensic science, social services, public advocacy, and private security and corporate protection.

 Mission and Program Goals